SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 This present project uses ArduinoUno/Dragino microcontroller/transceiver units from the earlier effort to build a network of transceiver/sensing units in such a way that the overall system is scalable but without using formal and expensive LoRaWAN equipment.
 In a sense, hardware is replaced by software.
 To be sure, the formal LoRaWAN standard has not been implemented.
 However, many of its attributes are present.

-This particular posting demonstrates AES encryption/decryption as signals pass from transmitter to receiver.
+Each zip file contains a component of the system.
+Be sure to see ReadMe.pdf within each zip file for details.

-Be sure to see ReadMe.pdf within this project's zip file for more details.
+A full paper has been submitted for publication in the peer-reviewed literature on this project.

 # License